Courses master Society, Sustainability and Planning

 What will you learn?

-The programme of the master Socio-Spatial Planning consists of the following courses in 2017/2018.
+The programme of the master Society, Sustainability and Planning consists of the following courses in 2020/2021.
 Click on the course title to go to the full course description, information about lecturers, literature and time period.

 This course shows that spatial change in neighbourhoods must be understood as deeply social processes, with social causes and effects.
 The neighbourhood is the foundation for a community with social ties – a home stead for groups of people.
 That makes issues in neighbourhoods charged with intersubjective and emotional meaning, and a demographical origin.